 I never planned on writing a post about home remedies for shingles!
 But after finding out I got shingles a few weeks ago, I thought I would share my experience and what I found to help me.
-Especially since shingles is so common, I hope you find some of these home remedies helpful!
+Especially since shingles is so common, I hope you find some of these home remedies for shingles helpful!

 What Happened to Me:

 A few weeks ago I noticed a rash under my arm that spread to my arm and back.
 First, I thought it was just hives, except there was one odd thing about it, it didn’t itch at all, it was burning….Just like it was on fire, ouch!
 It really hurt!

 It was extremely painful and the only way I could think of to describe it is… how it feels when you burn your finger on the oven.
 It seemed so strange because my rash didn’t even look that bad, how could such a small rash be so painful?!

 So I went to a “Walkin” medical center and found out that because the rash appeared in the T1 zone of my body and based on my description of the pain and burning feeling, I was told I had shingles and it should go away in 2 weeks.

 Having shingles never even crossed my mind!
 I had chicken pox as a kid.
 I’ve never had shingles before and no one I know has ever had it either, so it came as quite a surprise.

 The only thing I knew about shingles was what I remember from seeing commercials on TV.
 They always showed older men in their 50’s or 60’s talking about how shingles is an extremely painful rash.
 So it seemed so odd that me, being in my late 20’s, that I would suddenly get shingles.